 - Power systems

-Paul Clarke, MIET IOSH APMP, is an asset developer for EDF Energy.
+Thanks to Paul Clarke, MIET IOSH APMP, for his help with this article.
+Paul is an asset developer for EDF Energy.
 He has a degree in electronic and electrical engineering and a masters in renewable energy systems technology.